mamedev/mame/docs/source/usingmame/commonissues.rst

 You have several options:

 * You can obtain a license to them by purchasing one via a distributor or vendor who has proper authority to do so.
-* You can download one of the ROM sets that have been released for free to the public for non-commerical use.
+* You can download one of the ROM sets that have been released for free to the public for non-commercial use.
 * You can purchase an actual arcade PCB, read the ROMs or disks yourself, and let MAME use that data.

 Beyond these options, you are on your own.